 - Separation of proteins by size (Electrophoresis).

 - Marking target protein using a proper primary and secondary antibody to visualize (Detection).

-Electrophoresis used to separate proteins according to their electrophoretic mobility which depends on charge, size of protein molecule and structure of the proteins.
+Electrophoresis used to separate proteins according to their electrophoretic mobility which depends on the charge, size of protein molecule, and structure of the proteins.
 Proteins are moved from within the gel onto a membrane made of Nitrocellulose (NC) or Polyvinylidene difluoride (PVDF).
 Without pre-activation, proteins combine with nitrocellulose membrane based on hydrophobic interaction (Blotting).
-For detection of the proteins primary antibody and enzyme conjugated secondary antibody are used.
-On addition of substrate, a substrate reacts with the enzyme that is bound to the secondary antibody to generate colored substance, namely, visible protein bands.
+For detection of the proteins, primary antibody and enzyme-conjugated secondary antibody are used.
+In addition of substrate, a substrate reacts with the enzyme that is bound to the secondary antibody to generate colored substance, namely, visible protein bands.

 Applications of Western blotting

 - Identification of a specific protein in a complex mixture of proteins.
 In this method, known antigens of well-defined molecular weight are separated by SDS-PAGE and blotted onto nitrocellulose.
-The separated bands of known antigens are then probed with the sample suspected of containing antibody specific for one or more of these antigens.
-Reaction of an antibody with a band is detected by using either radiolabeled or enzyme-linked secondary antibody that is specific for the species of the antibodies in the test sample.
+The separated bands of known antigens are then probed with the sample suspected of containing antibodies specific to one or more of these antigens.
+The reaction of an antibody with a band is detected by using either a radiolabeled or enzyme-linked secondary antibody that is specific for the species of the antibodies in the test sample.

 - Estimation of the size of the protein as well as the amount of protein present in the mixture.

 - It is most widely used as a confirmatory test for the diagnosis of HIV, where this procedure is used to determine whether the patient has antibodies that react with one or more viral proteins or not.

 - Demonstration of specific antibodies in the serum for diagnosis of neurocysticercosis and tubercular meningitis.